Rezoning Process

 • Is the rezoning consistent with adopted plans?

-• Does the rezoning further public health, safety and welfare?
+• Does the rezoning further the public interest?

 When there is a planning process in progress in the area of a rezoning, staff will let applicants know whether a new plan’s guidance would apply.